 For the 2017 season, the Action Express Racing retains the same driver lineup but the team switched to brand new Cadillac DPi prototypes.
 Cameron and Curran tried to defend a title in the #31 car but brothers Ricky and Jordan Taylor were too strong in the #10 Cadillac.
 Scoring one victory, at the Grand Prix of Mosport, Cameron and Curran finished second in the points.

-For the 2018 IMSA Championship season, Dane Cameron is ready to except a new challenge.
-He joined Team Penske, which will run brand new Acura ARX-05 DPi prototype.
+In the 2018 IMSA Championship season, Dane Cameron accepted a new challenge by joining Team Penske to drive the #6 Acura ARX-05 DPi prototype.
 The team chose Juan Pablo Montoya as Cameron's co-driver.
+They were on a podium four times, finishing fifth in the points.